-Dive into One of Canada’s Most Acclaimed Wine Regions
+Dive into One of Canada’s Most Acclaimed Wine Country Regions

 We could hardly not start with wine tours, could we?
 There are plenty of opportunities for action and adventure later in this list.
 But it’s essential to find time to appreciate the finer things in life at a gentle pace, especially when you’re on vacation.
 This is precisely what Wicked Tours offers!

 We love guiding visitors through Kelowna’s unique boutique wineries, many of which are family-owned and operated.
 Everything is surrounded by incredible scenery, from rolling vineyards to scenic lake views.
 And you can even enjoy relaxed conversations with the winemakers too.
-Our half-day options include East Kelowna Wine Tours, Okanagan Lake Country Wine Tours, and West Kelowna Wine Tours.
+Our half-day options include Twilight Tastings: Half-Day Kelowna Wine Tour, Discover Scenic Sip: Lakeside Wine Tour, and Wicked Wine Express: West Kelowna Wine Tours.

 With even more full-day wine tour packages to choose from, we can guarantee you a fun, funky, and fascinating time!

 Courtesy of tourismkelowna.com – Myra Canyon Bicycle Rental & Tours Inc.

 Now, about that action and adventure.
 Kelowna and the surrounding areas are packed with excellent opportunities for hiking and biking through spectacular landscapes.